Learn System Design

 Potential Deep Dives

-With the core functional requirements met, it's time to dig into the non-functional requirements via deep dives.
+With the core functional requirements met, it's time to dig into the non-functional requirements via deep dives and solve some of the issues we've earmarked to this point.
 This includes solving obvious scalability issues as well as auxillary questions which demonstrate your command of system design.

 1) How can we handle billons of simultaneous users?